chrisboulton/php-resque-scheduler/README.md

 * `INTERVAL` - Sleep for this long before checking scheduled/delayed queues
 * `PIDFILE` - Write the PID of the worker out to this file

+The worker is also capable of handling commong unix signals (see Worker.php for details), so it can be run as a daemon process easily.

 ## Contributors ##

 See [php-resque-scheduler](https://github.com/chrisboulton/php-resque-scheduler) for the original contributors list.